-Test assignment submission

-To give you the opportunity to familiarise yourself with the online submission system, you must submit a test assignment by the given deadline (see Section 2 above).
+Please note that an assignment can only be submitted once, and that this submission is counted as final.
+Permission to withdraw a piece of work and re-submit a different version of it requires permission from the Proctors, which is unlikely to be granted without evidence of exceptional circumstances.
+3.4 Test assignment submission To give you the opportunity to familiarise yourself with the online submission system, you must submit a test assignment by the given deadline (see Section 2 above).
 All you need to do is create a Word file using the cover sheet template which is available from the Assignments home screen, or on the Test assignment course information.
 Complete the cover sheet using the details relating to your course.
 No additional content is needed.
 Save the file as a PDF following the naming conventions described in Section 3.3, and upload to the 'Test assignment submission' using the instructions above.

-If you have any questions or problems, please just email current.graduates@history.ox.ac.uk.
+If you have any questions or problems, please email current.graduates@history.ox.ac.uk.
 NB: Your candidate number may not yet be available through student self-service.
 If this is the case, just use '123456' for the purposes of this test.

-Submission and examination dates

-Please see Section 2 for details of submission dates.
+3.5 Submission and examination dates Please see the table in Section 2 for details of submission dates.

 For more detail on exam timetables, see: www.ox.ac.uk/students/academic/exams/timetables.

-3.4 Examination conventions

-The Examination Conventions are the formal record of the specific assessment standards for this programme.
+3.6 Examination conventions The Examination Conventions are the formal record of the specific assessment standards for this programme.
 They set out how examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of an award.

-Rubrics for individual papers

-Assessment of individual papers is based on pre-submitted essays and dissertations.
+Rubrics for individual papers Assessment of individual papers is based on pre-submitted essays and dissertations.
+Prescribed word limits, presentation and binding requirements of essays and dissertations are outlined in the Handbook.
+Marking conventions University scale for standardised expression of agreed final marks.

-Marking conventions

-University scale for standardised expression of agreed final marks y, University of Oxford (2017)